 Managing consent: a strategic line of communication

 Take consent management, for example, which is one of the most obvious requirements from a customer perspective, even if it was an issue well before the GDPR.
 Whether in relation to a prospective or current customer, from now on their explicit consent will be crucial for any collection or use of their personal data.
-They must also be able to change or delete their given consent easily when it comes to using any of their data.
+However, there are exceptions, quite numerous and frequently, particularly in the case of treatment considered “legitimate” by the regulation.
+This consent must also be able to change or delete their given consent easily when it comes to using any of their data.

 To ensure “informed” consent, the GDPR imposes a sort of transparency with regard to the end use of processing this personal data.
 Companies must therefore be able to explain to their customers why and how it is using the data or which third parties it might be entrusted to.

 As a consequence, businesses will have to prepare some specific language elements, change their legal notices and draw up a suitable communication plan.
 Beyond the efforts made to provide for customers, businesses have a real opportunity here to make direct contact, a truly golden opportunity in terms of customer relations.
 In the insurance industry, for example, where dialogue is often limited to automatic contract renewals and claims declarations, establishing a compliant consent policy could go hand in hand with a strategy for converting business or even collecting data.

 At a time in marketing when quality should replace quantity, all channels are turning into potential lines of communication, even the most formal ones.
 Need an example?
 The next time you’re out doing your groceries, take a moment to look at the Michel et Augustin yoghurt brand.
 Whilst the ingredients are listed just like on any other food product, the list has been written in such a way so that the “legal notice” has become a sales pitch, in the quirky relaxed tone that’s contributed to the brand’s reputation, much like the UK’s Innocent smoothie brand, for example.